AndreiChertkov/tetradat/README.md

     - `python manager.py --task check --kind model --data imagenet --model resnet`
     - `python manager.py --task check --kind model --data imagenet --model vgg`

-- To run attacks with the proposed method:
+- To run attacks with the proposed TETRADAT method:
-    - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr alexnet`
+    - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr vgg`
-        > You may use and of the models from above here.
-You may also try `--task attack_target`.
+        > You may use any of the models from above here.

 - To run attacks with the baselines:
-    - `python manager.py --task attack --kind bs_onepixel --data imagenet --model googlenet`
+    - `python manager.py --task attack --kind bs_onepixel --data imagenet --model googlenet --model_attr vgg`
-        > You may use and of the models from above here; and `bs_onepixel` or `bs_pixle`.
-You may also try `--task attack_target`.
+        > You may use any of the models from above here; and `bs_onepixel` or `bs_pixle`.
+We set `model_attr` argument above to skip the images for which the `vgg` model fails.

+- To run the demo attack with the proposed TETRADAT method:
+    - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr vgg`

+- To present the computation results:
+    - `python show.py`
+        > Data for tables will be in the console output and images will be in `result/_show` folder.

 ## Authors